 However, before you can recover compensation, you must prove each of the elements of negligence to establish a defendant’s liability.
 Negligence is a failure to use reasonable care that results in damage or injury to another person.
 To show negligence, you must prove that:

 - The defendant in your case owed you a duty to take reasonable care;

-- The defendant breached that duty by a careless action;
+- The defendant breached that duty;

 - The defendant’s breach caused the accident that harmed you; and